SenorKey/CinnamonRoleBot/README.md

 So far this bot successfully assigns roles (when it's able to detect them in a message) but only if one role is requested at a time in its own message.
 This will soon be expanded to work for any number of roles being requested in any number of messages.

+Download and install latest Visual Studio and Node.js to run this bot.
+(I use "Visual Studio Code" instead of "Visual Studio")

+in Visual Studio command line use npm install Discord.js

-To Run:     . node
+To Run Bot:     . node
-To Stop:    ctrl c
+To Stop Bot:    ctrl c